 - Requirements for the degree or certificate as listed in the catalog are revised and a student wishes to follow the newer catalog.
-The student must submit the request for the change to the Registrar.
-A newer catalog may be requested to the Records & Registration Office, but may not declare a previous catalog.
+A newer catalog may be requested to the Records & Registration Office, but may not request a previous catalog.

 - A student changes their major.
 The catalog in effect when the change is made becomes the student’s Catalog of Record.

 Archived catalogs are available online at the college website and myBay or by request from the Records & Registration Office.

 Students may track their progress toward degree completion by checking the College website > myBay > Current Students > Academic Advising - Degree Audit Portlet.
 This will show the student their unofficial degree audit details.
 Students should work with their Advisors to plan how they will complete their degree or certificate requirements.